lakshu2702/AI-Tool-Hub/README.md

 - **Database:** Database Management System (DBMS)
 - **AI Tools:** Predictive analytics, machine learning algorithms

+##Getting Started
+To set up and run the project locally:
+1. Clone the repository.
+2. Set up a local server (e.g., XAMPP, WAMP).
+3. Ensure PHP and MySQL are installed.
+4. Run the project on the server.
+5. Access the platform via `localhost`.

 To set up the backend database, you can use the following SQL scripts to create the necessary tables for user management, tools, blog posts, and chatbot interactions:

 ```sql